alexeyinkin/eb-1a/2-petition/README.md

-In a few cases where translators failed me with formatting, I did the reverse and put the original first so the officer could develop some trust to the exhibit by looking at the well-formatted original.
+In a few cases where translators failed me with formatting, I did the reverse and put the original first so the officer could develop some trust in the exhibit by looking at the well-formatted original.

 I appended 'With translation to English' to the title of each exhibit that had a translation.
-It may have prevented some confusion when the officer would navigate the URL but see the text in a different language.
+It may have prevented some confusion when the officer navigated the URL but saw the text in a different language.

 #### Translating Text on Images